Zanatyy/CPP-Bank-System-Management/README.md

 # CPP Bank System Management Project
 ## About The Project
 Simple system that stores accounts details, which are:

 -ID

 -Name (First and Last).

 -Balance.

-Unfortunately it's only the admin mode so it's not a fully implementable system.
+It's only the admin mode so it's not a fully implementable system.
 It's only for practicing and educational purposes.
-Feel free to criticize my primitive code :D
+Feel free to criticize my code.
 ## Libraries
 Libraries used: